scrapjs/require-stub/README.md

 # Broswer `require()` for testing purposes

-TODO: autoinit of modules:
-- save each module found to the localStorage with resolved path;
-- on the next load of the page, insert wrapped scripts after the self script.

-Hello, browserify.

-You’re a great tool for production usage of CommonJS modules.

-But sometimes in development it is very annoying to compile your code `--standalone` in order just to launch tests in browser.
+Sometimes in development it is very annoying to compile browserify code `--standalone` in order just to launch tests in browser.
 I don’t want to run `watchify` task for getting my `test.html` either — it [tends to break](https://github.com/substack/watchify/issues/83) and it always has a lag of compilation.
 Also all these sourceMaps — a separate bunch of data increasing the size of files and which can always [break debugging](https://github.com/visionmedia/mocha/issues/550).

 I want just to doubleclick the `test.html`, or launch `http-server` in the project’s folder, and develop via tests as I used to when I didn’t know about node modules.

-So I wrote a simple script to support `require` calls synchronously.
+So here is a script to support `require` calls synchronously on-browser.
+Don’t use it on production, in any circumstances.

 ```shell